-Bethesda opens new Russia studio in Moscow
+Bethesda Softworks opens new Russia studio in Moscow

-Bethesda Softworks announced today that it has opened a new studio in Moscow, Russia.
-It will focus on marketing and sales in that region.
+Bethesda Softworks announced today that it has opened a new studio in Moscow.
+It will focus on marketing and sales in the Russian region.

 This is a big step in Bethesda’s global expansion.
 The Fallout and Elder Scrolls publisher already has international publishing offices in London, Frankfurt, Paris, Eindhoven, Sydney, Hong Kong, and Tokyo.
 The company has its headquarters in Maryland.